Poetical Sketches: 'The Couch of Death' and 'A War Song to Englishmen'

 Erdman believes that the prose poem 'The Couch of Death' is a coda to Edward the Third, insofar as it depicts the victims of the plague and hardship brought about by the war.

 The ballad 'A War Song to Englishmen' is usually interpreted as forming a part of Edward the Third, perhaps written by Blake to be inserted later.
-Specifically, the poem is seen as the second song of the minstrel, whose first song closes the fragment with a passionate evocation of Brutus of Troy, supposed founder of Britain.
+Specifically, the poem is seen as the second song of the minstrel, whose first song closes the fragment with a passionate evocation of Brutus of Troy, the supposed founder of Britain.
 "War Song" continues to urge troops to battle and, like the minstrel's first song, is usually interpreted as parody and an ironic celebration of patriotic bloodlust.
 Erdman interprets it as "a parody of the battle songs of modern Britain."

 'Samson'

 The final piece in the volume, 'Samson', has received little critical attention over the years.
-Andrew Lincoln, however, has identified it as perhaps introducing a pseudo-biographical element into Blake's work, and argues that it "is an early experiment in prophetic narrative.
+Andrew Lincoln, however, has identified it as perhaps introducing a pseudo-biographical element into Blake's work and argues that it "is an early experiment in prophetic narrative.
 Blake's Samson can be seen as a type of the artist who struggles against the materialism of his own age – and is doomed to be seduced by it before finally achieving his mission.
 The vulnerability of the would-be deliverer suggests that spiritual captivity is a state through which the strongest of mortals must pass."
 In Milton (1810), Blake would again allude to the Samson legend, referring to Emanuel Swedenborg as "the strongest of men, the Samson shorn by the Churches" (22:50).